alastairlundy/os_release_dart/README.md

 # os_release
 Reads the os-release file on Linux Distributions and makes accessing the contents of the file easy.

-If your dart or flutter app need to know the name of the installed Linux Distribution, the version which is installed, or whether it's based on a major distribution such as Arch or Debian - this is the package for you.
+If your dart or flutter app needs to know the name of the installed Linux Distribution, the version that is installed, or whether it's based on a major distribution such as Arch or Debian - this is the package for you.

 **Note**: This package is in the pre-release stage.
 Use it with caution and please [file any bug reports or potential issues you see.](https://github.com/alastairlundy/os_release/issues/)